ARRT-approved MRI Education Program

 The evolution of MRI applications continues to grow as the medical community finds new uses for this imaging tool.
 MRI exam volumes are continuously increasing, expanding career opportunities in hospital-based MRI departments and in a growing number of private MRI facilities.

 Learn more about career outlook, salary expectations and job growth for MRI technologists.
-Check out job listings in the Chicagoland area for MRI technologists on Indeed, Career Builder and Monster.com.
+Check out job listings in the Chicagoland area for MRI technologists on Indeed, Career Builder,Monster and ZipRecruiter

 Graduates of our program are eligible for national certifications: